prashanta/iot-refill/README.md

 ## IoT Replenish Application

-This is an IoT application comprising of Raspberry Pi and ESP-8266, which adds items that are in running low  to a "Shopping List" on iOS Reminder application.
+This is an IoT project comprising of Raspberry Pi as a gateway and NodeMCUs as event devices.
+The objective of this project is to add items that are running low to a "Shopping List" on iOS Reminder application.

-ESP-8266 are either deployed as switch or weight sensor.
-When the switch is pressed or weight changes, it sends a MQTT message to a broker running on Raspberry Pi.
-RPi is also running a node.js application that is acting like a MQTT client and receives all MQTT messages.
-It examins the message and determines whether the item needs to be added to shopping list.
+NodeMCUs are either deployed with either with a switch or load cell.
+When the switch is pressed or weight changes, it sends a MQTT message to MQTT broker running on Raspberry Pi.
+Each event device represents item that can be added to shopping list.

-The R. Pi is running a Node.js application and MQTT broker.
-This entire setup is deployed using Balena Cloud, as docker multi-container package.
+Raspberry Pi is running a Node.js application and MQTT broker (Mosquitto).
+The node.js application comprises of web applcation (for provisioning event devices) and a MQTT client that listens to MQTT messages.
+It examins MQTT payloads and determines if item needs to be added to shopping list.
+Both the Node.js application and MQTT broker are runnning in their respective docker containers and run as multi-container docker application on Raspberry Pi.
+[Balena Cloud](https://www.balena.io/cloud) has been used to deploy the multi-container docker application to Raspberry Pi.

 ![](https://raw.githubusercontent.com/prashanta/iot-refill/master/node/public/images/sys.png)